-Our Values
+Program Values

 Human and spiritual values reflect our search for truth and meaning.
-The following values are fundamental to the transformation of our students:
+The program's core values provide a foundation to guide all interactions and ways of being within and among our occupational therapy community.
+We believe the following five values are fundamental to the transformation of occupational therapy students: